minishift/minishift/docs/minishift_get-openshift-versions.md

 ```

 ### SEE ALSO
-* [minikube](minikube.md)	 - Minikube is a tool for managing local Kubernetes clusters.
+* [minishift](minishift.md)	 - Minishift is a tool for managing local OpenShift clusters.